ratem/eispatterns/README.rst

 Programming Notes
 -----------------
-a) Configurable attributes are set by the configure() method of the Maskable superclass, these attributes are used to describe a concrete concept, thus their values are defined a priori, and obviously are the same for all object of this concrete concept.
+a) Configurable attributes are set by the configure() method of the Configurable superclass, these attributes are used to describe a concrete concept, thus their values are defined a priori, and obviously are the same for all object of this concrete concept.
 Therefore, they are stored as multiton objects refered by